OfficeDev/Microsoft-Teams-Samples/samples/app-sso/csharp/README.md

 ---
 page_type: sample
-description: Microsoft Teams app SSO for Tab, Bot, ME - search, action, linkunfurl
+description: This sample app demonstrates Teams SSO integration for Tab, Bot, and Messaging Extension, using C# and Azure AD for secure authentication.
 products:
 - office-teams
 - office